XAT 2023 Strategy

 4. XAT 2023 Strategy: General Knowledge and Essay

 This is a section of 25 mins where anything and everything can come.
 It would be from various kinds of current affairs, news, trivia, history, important past events, business etc. People normally spend the least amount of effort on the preparation of this section but it is important that you have a decent score in this section as the professors interviewing you might judge you on this score.
-Practising more and more from old papers and mock tests would suffice.
+The correct XAT 202 strategy for the GK and essay session would be practising more and more from old papers and mock tests.
 The essay has been reintroduced in the XAT 2022 exam.

 There is no negative marking in this section.
 The essay is evaluated only after being shortlisted by the XLRI.